chemle/emle-engine/README.md

 When performing interpolation it is currently not possible to use AMBER force fields with CMAP terms due to a memory deallocation bug in `pysander`.

+Startup can be incredibly slow when using the [ACE](https://acesuit.git^hub.io/) backend due to the time taken to import the [PyJulip](https://github.com/casv2/pyjulip) module.
+As such, you may need to increase the number of retries.
+(See above.)
+In addition, it is not possible to exit the Python process cleanly using CTRL-C when using this backend.